cncf/gitdm.archive/README.md

 This ruby tool expects to get 3 files (one with no unknown developers mapping, 2nd with mapping to a domain name and 3rd with mapping to (Unknown).

 The output of this analysis.rb tool goes to `project/<prefix>_<key>_<type>`.csv files.
-<prefix>: can be `all` or `v1.X.0-v1.Y.0` - it means that thefile is for all time data or for specific release of `kubernetes/kubernetes`
+<prefix>: can be `all` or `v1.X.0-v1.Y.0` - it means that the file is for all time data or for a specific release of `kubernetes/kubernetes`
 <key>: can be changeset, employers, lines, signoffs - it means that the file contains data sorted by this <key> desc.
 <type>: can be `sum`, `top`, `all`:

-- `all` means that the file contains all data for given <prefix> sorted by <key> desc (header is: `idx,company,n,percent` which means n-th, company name, n developers, % all developers) `All known` is sum of all detected developers
+- `all` means that the file contains all data for given <prefix> sorted by <key> desc (header is: `idx,company,n,percent` which means n-th, company name, n developers, % all developers) `All known` is the sum of all detected developers
 - `top` means that there will be top 10 data from `all` but also must contain data for: '(Unknown)', 'Gmail *', 'Qq *', 'Outlook *', 'Yahoo *', 'Hotmail *', '(Independent)', '(Not Found)'.
 The header is the same as in `all`.
 - `sum` contains a summary value for all found developers.
-It has a different header: `N companies,sum,percent` numer of developer's companies found, the sum of <key> for all found developers, % of sum <key> as a part of sum <key> for all developers.
+It has a different header: `N companies,sum,percent` number of developer's companies found, the sum of <key> for all found developers, % of the sum <key> as a part of the sum <key> for all developers.
-- Special names: `All known` (sum all known developers), `(Independent)` (developers working on their own), `(Not Found)` (developers for whom  an employer was not found even though the search was done in multiple sources), `(Unknown)` (developers not mapped (yet?)), `Some name *` (sum of developers having emails on `Some name` domain).
-Asterisk `*` added to indicate this.
+- Special names: `All known` (sum all known developers), `(Independent)` (developers working on their own), `(Not Found)` (developers for whom  an employer was not found even though the search was done in multiple sources), `(Unknown)` (developers not mapped (yet?)), `Some name *` (sum of developers having emails on `Some name` domain).An asterisk `*` is added to indicate this.

-This data is directly used for "Who writes Kubernetes" report.
+This data is directly used for the "Who writes Kubernetes" report.

-`./kubernetes_repos.sh` script is used to generate all time data for all kubernetes repos.
+`./kubernetes_repos.sh` script is used to generate all-time data for all the  kubernetes repos.

 To use it, you must have all of kubernetes repositories (68 from 3 different organizations) cloned in `~/dev/go/src/k8s/`.